Yisroel Ber Odesser: Meeting with Rabbi Moshe Feinstein

 Those who doubt the authenticity of the petek downplay Rabbi Feinstein's approbation by saying that he was known for his lovingkindness and his desire to help people.
 They say that all Rabbi Feinstein wrote was that the petek was wondrous, but he didn't verify its authenticity.

 Drawing followers

 In his later years, Odesser attracted many new followers to Breslov.
-Many families made aliyah from France.
+Many families immigrated to Israel from France.
 He spent time living anywhere from a week to a month or longer in the homes of his new followers.
 He would most frequently reside in Meron, Tzefat, Tiberias, Ramat Gan, Bnei Brak, Beitar, Mevaseret Zion, and in the Jerusalem neighborhoods of Har Nof, the Old City, and Neve Yaakov.

 Keren Israel Dov Odesser

 Odesser collected close to half a million dollars in tzedaka (charity) money in two years without leaving his wheelchair.
 People would run to bring him pidyonot.
 He left the entire sum to establish Keren Yisroel Dov Odesser for printing and distributing the books of Rebbe Nachman at subsidized prices.
 The Keren was run by Rabbi Amram Horowitz, Odesser's grandson and grandson of Shmuel Horowitz of Breslov fame, until his death in 2009.